 Type: Project costs

-The #iwillFund looks to support social action activities that create opportunities for young people aged 10-20 to develop their potential and their capacity to significantly contribute to their community.
+The #iwillFund looks to support social action activities that create opportunities for young people aged 10-20 (or 25 for disabled people) to develop their potential and their capacity to significantly contribute to their community.
 Social action involves activities such as campaigning, fundraising and volunteering and has huge potential to create enjoyable opportunities and skills development for young people, and in turn benefit the local people and places.

 Applying for a grant